cyenite/habit-hero/README.md

 2. When online, data is synchronized with Supabase
 3. Conflict resolution strategies ensure data integrity

+## 🔄 CI/CD Pipeline

+The project uses GitHub Actions for continuous integration and deployment with the following workflow:

+### CI Workflow (on every push and PR)
+1. **Code Checkout**: Retrieves the latest code from the repository
+2. **Environment Setup**: Configures Java and Flutter
+3. **Dependencies**: Installs all project dependencies
+4. **Code Analysis**: Runs Flutter analyzer to ensure code quality
+5. **Unit Testing**: Executes all unit tests to verify functionality
+6. **Environment Configuration**: Sets up environment variables for builds
+7. **Build APK**: Creates a release Android APK
+8. **Build Web**: Creates a release web build
+9. **Artifact Publishing**: Uploads build artifacts for download
+10. **Release Creation**: Creates a GitHub release when pushing to main branch

+### CD Workflow (Firebase Deployment)
+A separate workflow deploys the web build to Firebase Hosting:

+1. **Code Checkout**: Retrieves the latest code from the repository
+2. **Environment Setup**: Configures Java and Flutter
+3. **Build Web**: Creates a release web build
+4. **Firebase Deployment**: Deploys the web build to Firebase Hosting

+These automated workflows ensure that:
+- All code meets quality standards
+- Tests pass on every change
+- Builds are automatically generated
+- Releases are properly versioned
+- Web deployments happen automatically

+To view workflow runs and artifacts, visit the Actions tab in the GitHub repository.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.